 On education, the School focuses on training high-calibre undergraduate as well as postgraduate students to satisfy the ever-increasing demand for professionals in the areas of energy and environment.
 The School currently offers one undergraduate major: the Bachelor of Engineering (Honours) in Energy Science and Engineering, which is the first and only such major in Hong Kong.
-The School will apply for accreditation of this programme from the Energy Discipline of the Hong Kong Institution of Engineers in the coming academic year.
+The School will receive a provisional accreditation of this programme from the Energy Discipline of the Hong Kong Institution of Engineers (HKIE) in the coming academic year.
 In addition to classroom teaching, students are offered the opportunity to gain practical working experience through internships starting from the end of their first year of study, as well as to discover the world through student exchanges with overseas universities and cultural tours to other parts of the world.

-We also offer two minors: Energy Technology, and Atmospheric and Climate Science for undergraduates in science and engineering disciplines, as well as two Gateway Education courses: Energy: Today and Tomorrow and Climate Change and Extreme Weather for undergraduate students of all disciplines.
+We also offer two minors: Energy Technology, and Atmospheric and Climate Science for undergraduates in science and engineering disciplines, as well as three Gateway Education courses: Energy: Today and Tomorrow, Climate Change and Extreme Weather and Urban Green City: Pollution and Solution for undergraduate students of all disciplines.

-For students with a bachelor's degree, we offer two options: a PhD degree programme and a Master of Science in Energy and Environment, which is a taught postgraduate programme and accredited by the Institute for Gas Engineers and Managers of the UK Engineering Council.
+For students with a bachelor's degree, we offer two options: a PhD degree programme and a Master of Science in Energy and Environment, which is a taught postgraduate programme and accredited by the Institute for Gas Engineers and Managers (IGEM) of the UK Engineering Council.

 The research focus of the School is in understanding the basic science and developing forefront technologies related to energy and environment, with a dual emphasis on international excellence and local/regional relevance.
-Currently, our research areas include atmospheric and climate science; bioscience and its applications in energy and environment; energy efficiency, conservation and management; and energy generation, conversion and storage.
+Our current research topics can be categorised into the following broad areas: (a) atmospheric and climate science, (b) bioscience and its applications in energy and environment, (c) energy efficiency, conservation and management, (d) energy generation, conversion and storage, (e) energy and environmental policy and economics, and (f) water engineering and waste-water treatment.